-"At the same time we're trying to cope with devastation on farms caused by extreme storm damage, which is known to have hit north Wales hardest out of the whole UK on Wednesday."'Forgotten and neglected'
+"At the same time we're trying to cope with devastation on farms caused by extreme storm damage, which is known to have hit north Wales hardest out of the whole UK on Wednesday."

 Mrs Kennaway said it was "very frustrating to hear congratulatory reports of power companies' restoration of power to hundreds of thousands overnight while we remain five days without power".